masc3d/btrfs-sxbackup/README.rst

     optional arguments:
-      -h, --help            show this help message and exit -sm SOURCE_MAX_SNAPSHOTS, --source-max-snapshots SOURCE_MAX_SNAPSHOTS
+      -h, --help            show this help message and exit -c, --compress        Enables compression during transmission, requires lzop to be installed on both source and destination -q, --quiet           Do not log to STDOUT
+      -sk SOURCE_KEEP, --source-keep SOURCE_KEEP
-                            Maximum number of source snapshots to keep (defaults to 10).
+                            Expression defining which source snapshots to
-      -dm DESTINATION_MAX_SNAPSHOTS, --destination-max-snapshots DESTINATION_MAX_SNAPSHOTS
+                            keep/cleanup.
+Can be a static number (of backups) or more complex expression like "1d=4/d,1w=daily,2m=none"
+                            literally translating to: "1 day from now keep 4 backups a day, 1 week from now keep daily backups, 2 months from now keep none".
+Default is 10 -dk DESTINATION_KEEP, --destination-keep DESTINATION_KEEP
-                            Maximum number of destination snapshots to keep (defaults to 10).
+                            Expression defining which destination snapshots to
+                            keep/cleanup.
+Can be a static number (of backups) or more complex expression (see --source-keep arguemnt).
+                            Default is 10
       -ss SOURCE_CONTAINER_SUBVOLUME, --source-container-subvolume SOURCE_CONTAINER_SUBVOLUME
                             Override path to source snapshot container subvolume.
                             Both absolute and relative paths are possible.
-                            (defaults to 'sxbackup', relative to source subvolume) -c, --compress        Enables compression, requires lzop to be installed on both source and destination
+Default is 'sxbackup', relative to source subvolume
       -li LOG_IDENT, --log-ident LOG_IDENT
                             Log ident used for syslog logging, defaults to script name
-      -q, --quiet           Do not log to STDOUT --version             show program's version number and exit
+      --version             show program's version number and exit